 UK Visitor or Tourist Visa

-A UK visitor or tourist visa is a visa is a visa that enables people to visit the UK for business, leisure, to get private medical treatment or donate an organ.
+A UK visitor visa - also known as a UK tourist visa - enables people to visit the UK for business, leisure, to get private medical treatment or donate an organ.
 This type of visa is popular for individuals who wish to come to the UK for tourism, business or visiting their family members.
-When a visitor is in the UK on a visitor visa, they must ensure clear understanding of the sphere of activities they are allowed to undertake.
+When a visitor is in the UK on a tourist visa, they must ensure clear understanding of the sphere of activities they are allowed to undertake.

 If you have been refused a visitor visa, then you can submit a new application straightaway.
 When you re-apply, you should be able to challenge the refusal decision and provide evidence to support your arguments.
-You cannot appeal against the decision of a visitor visa refusal unless there has a breach of Human Rights by the Home Office.
+You cannot appeal against the decision of a visitor visa refusal unless there has a breach of Human Rights by the Home Office - find out more about how to appeal a visa refusal.

-You must be able to demonstrate that - during the visit - you have sufficient funds to maintain and accommodate, including for any dependants, without working in the UK or receiving assistance from UK public funds.
-Alternatively, you can show that relatives or friends will be financially supporting or accommodating you during your stay.
+You must be able to demonstrate that - during the visit - you have sufficient funds to maintain yourself and any dependents - including the necessary accommodation - without working in the UK or receiving assistance from UK public funds.
+Alternatively, you can show that relatives or friends will be financially supporting and/or accommodating you during your stay.

-There cannot be any intention of engaging in any form of employment during your stay, and you must willing to leave as soon as your tenure of visit to the UK has expired.
+While on a UK tourist visa, you cannot have any intention of engaging in any form of employment during your stay, and you must willing to leave as soon as your tenure of visit to the UK has expired.

 UK Tourist Visa Categories